Kozea/WeasyPrint/docs/using.rst

 As a standalone program
 -----------------------

-Once you have WeasyPrint installed (see :ref:`installing`\ ), you should have a ``weasyprint`` executable.
+Once you have WeasyPrint :doc:`installed </install>`, you should have a ``weasyprint`` executable.
 Using it can be as simple as this::

     weasyprint http://weasyprint.org /tmp/weasyprint-website.pdf

-You may see warnings on stderr about unsupported CSS.
+You may see warnings on *stderr* about unsupported CSS.

 .. autofunction:: main(argv=sys.argv)